THEKIRA001/BlackCofferAssignement/README.md

 ## Acknowledgments
-- This project was developed as part of an assignment for BlackCo.
+- This project was developed as part of an assignment for BlackCoffer.